 - Nutritional yeast: This gives a "cheesey" flavor and helps to thicken the sauce.

 - Full-fat coconut milk: Arguably the most important ingredient, this gives a slightly nutty/sweet flavor to the cheese sauce.
-It also makes it extra creaaamy.
+It also makes it extra creamy.

 - Yellow miso: Another umami ingredient, miso is a traditional Japanese seasoning made by fermenting soybeans.
 It can be found refrigerated in most "natural food" sections or at your local Asian supermarket (it is also much cheaper at these stores).

-*I haven’t personally tried cooking bean-based pastas in my Instant Pot.
+*I haven't personally tried cooking bean-based pasta in my Instant Pot.
 Many other people have on the internet and it seems to work fine.
-Gluten-free pastas can cause more foaming (tips on how to deal with this below).
+Gluten-free pastas can cause more foaming (tips on how to deal with this are below).

-Take the lowest time listed on the pasta box, divide in half, then subtract 2 minutes.
+Take the lowest time listed on the pasta box.
+Divide it in half, then subtract 2 minutes.